rnag/cookiecutter-rust/{{cookiecutter.project_name}}/examples/README.md

 From here, you can use `cargo` to build and run any of the examples individually.

-In particular, here's a simple example of running `my_example.rs`:
+In particular, here's a sample usage of running `examples/my_example.rs`:

 ```shell
 ❯❯ cargo run --example my_example